 The answering system displays this information after the second ring, and it stores up to 50 Caller ID records for later review.
-It also shows if caller information is unavailable or if the name and number were blocked by the caller (see "Caller ID Messages" on Page 21).
+It also shows if caller information is unavailable or if the name and number were blocked by the caller (see "Caller ID Messages).